 ii.
 Combined with an outer ball - a second bearing surface over the top made of polyethylene, which rotates freely over the inner ball

-The acetabular component
+The acetabular component of a hip prosthesis

 • Socket implant is often made of 2 parts